AlexsLemonade/OpenScPCA-analysis/analyses/doublet-detection/README.md

 There are two portions of this module, which can be run as follows:

-- Benchmarking analysis: Compare several doublet detection methods on non-ScPCA datasets with annotated doublets
+- Benchmarking analysis: Compare several doublet detection methods on publicly available (non-ScPCA) datasets with annotated doublets.
+This analysis runs several doublet detection methods and assesses and compares their performance.
   ```sh
   ./run_doublet-detection-benchmarking.sh
   ```

-- ScPCA analysis: Detect doublets in ScPCA data using `scDblFinder` for a given project id (`SCPCPXXXXXX`)
+- ScPCA analysis: Detect doublets in ScPCA data using `scDblFinder` for a given project id (`SCPCPXXXXXX`).
+This analysis exports a TSV file for each library in a given ScPCA project with `scDblFinder` inferences.
+SCEs with fewer than 10 droplets will not be run through `scDblFinder`, and their associated result TSVs
-  - Note that the conda environment is not used for this analysis, since it is only R-based
+  - The conda environment is not needed for this analysis, since it is only R-based
   ```sh
   ./run_doublet-detection-scpca.sh {scpca project id}